-There are many activities for children of all ages in Sydney, both indoor and outdoor.
-With a huge array of beaches, walking and bike tracks, swimming pools, playing fields and horse riding you will be spoilt for choose.
-Indoor activities include cinemas, theme parks and museums.
-Throughout the year you can find family friendly festivals and community events to take your children to as well.
+There are many after-school activities for children of all ages in Sydney, both indoor and outdoor.
+With a huge array of beaches, walking and bike tracks, swimming pools, playing fields, and horse riding you will be spoilt for choose.
+Indoor activities include cinemas, theme parks, and museums.
+Throughout the year you can find family-friendly festivals and community events to take your children to as well.

-There are many after school, weekend and holiday sports options.
+There are many after-school activities, and weekend and holiday sports options.

 - On summer holidays and weekends, many Australian kids take part in Nippers, junior lifesaving.
 This can be done at any Eastern Suburbs or Northern Beaches Surf Life Saving Clubs. http://www.slsa.com.au

 - A really great soccer development place for kids in the Eastern Suburbs is http://www.monstersunited.com.au/

 - Minkey Hockey is a non-competitive Saturday morning hockey activity.
 For the Glebe club visit: http://www.glebehockey.org.au/juniors/minkey/